Best Softshell Jackets of 2024/25

 What we didn't like: lacks additional features, odor retention

-The Alpine Start Hoody is by far the lightest and most minimal we tested.
+The Black Diamond Alpine Start Hoody is by far the lightest and most minimal we tested.
 Thanks to its simple and lightweight design, we think this is the best softshell jacket option for folks who prioritize weight savings, packability, and simplicity in their gear.
-This jacket had the most barely-there feel of any in our test.
-We consistently reached for this on trail runs and for fast and light mountain missions.

-As a softshell jacket, it’s far more breathable than ultralight windshells we frequently use (like the Patagonia Houdini Jacket or Black Diamond Distance Windshell) without sacrificing weight or packability.
-More often than not, we found ourselves leaving the wind layer at home and just bringing this instead.
+As a softshell jacket, it’s almost as breathable as ultralight wind shells we use—and more water-resistant—without much of a weight penalty.
+We found ourselves leaving the wind layer at home and just bringing this.
 The Alpine Start does not breathe as well as the Mammut Ultimate VII SO, despite being significantly thinner, but the Mammut softshell is almost three times heavier.

-Features are few in the Alpine Start, which makes this minimalist jacket stand out.
-It has the essentials without any extra frills.
+Features are minimal in the Alpine Start.
 It has stretch in the cuffs and a hood just big enough to fit over a climbing helmet.
-Unlike all the others we tested, this softshell does not have handwarmer pockets.
-It does have one zippered chest pocket that doubles as a stuff sack, so you can easily stow the layer when it’s not in use.
-We think this softshell is best for climbers, trail runners, and anyone counting grams with their gear.
+It lacks handwarmer pockets.
+It has one zippered chest pocket that doubles as a stuff sack when it’s not in use.

-We don’t have many gripes about the Alpine Start as an ultralight softshell.
 One thing we noticed during testing is that when we worked up a sweat in this jacket, it held on to the odor more than most others in the test.
-That’s common with synthetic fabrics, but it’s worth noting that it was particularly noticeable with this softshell.

 Arc’teryx Gamma Hoody